ablab/spades/README.md

 -   biosyntheticSPAdes - a module for biosynthetic gene cluster assembly with paired-end reads (see [biosynthicSPAdes options](#biosynthetic)).
 -   rnaviralSPAdes - a *de novo* assembler tailored for RNA viral datasets (transcriptome, metatranscriptome and metavirome).
 -   coronaSPAdes is a special mode of rnaviralSPAdes specifically aimed for SARS-CoV-2 *de novo* assembly.
+-   wastewaterSPAdes - a module for assembly-based SARS-CoV-2 deconvolution.

 In addition, we provide several stand-alone binaries with relatively simple command-line interface: [k-mer counting](#sec4.1) (`spades-kmercounter`), [assembly graph construction](#sec4.2) (`spades-gbuilder`) and [long read to graph aligner](#sec4.3) (`spades-gmapper`).
 To learn options of these tools you can either run them without any parameters or read [this section](#sec4).